Self-Harm Awareness Month: Understanding Self-Harm (And How You Can Help)

 It can be vital to identify and monitor those who are at risk of experiencing hardship or trauma.
 Preemptive measures may be taken to safeguard the well-being of an individual, while timely interventions soon after such situations might lessen their impact.

-Ensuring access to mental healthcare
+Ensuring the availability of mental healthcare

-How to support, educate, and advocate during Self-Harm Awareness Month
+Support, educate, and advocate during Self-Harm Awareness Month

 This March, consider lending your support to those who may be struggling with self-harm, trauma, or poor mental health via the following steps.